stacks-network/docs/src/pages/understand-stacks/running-mainnet-node.md

 ## Optional: Running in Kubernetes with Helm

-In addition, you're also able to run a testnet node in a Kubernetes cluster using the [stacks-blockchain Helm chart](https://github.com/blockstack/stacks-blockchain/tree/master/deployment/helm/stacks-blockchain).
+In addition, you're also able to run a mainnet node in a Kubernetes cluster using the [stacks-blockchain Helm chart](https://github.com/blockstack/stacks-blockchain/tree/master/deployment/helm/stacks-blockchain).

 Ensure you have the following prerequisites installed on your machine: